Keeping a journal for 12 years

 The huge advantage of plain text journals is I can use a Grep/ AWK in command line, to search and filter whatever I need in my files, I have absolute control.

 I just counted 1,719 entries with grep and wc.
-Not all of them are structured correctly, so I can’t count all of them.
+Not all of them are structured correctly, so I can’t count them all.⏳ 8-feb-2020 :: I managed to organize a lot of old notes, there are 2,243 entries now.

 It was a long journey, but I’m pretty happy with the stack and I could never go back to the limitations of a closed format like .Rtf, or a closed system like Google Docs.